 Imagine… your child actually mellowing out and capable of holding an actual conversation that doesn't “squirrel” out of control…

-Imagine… having that peaceful, loving child back without unnecessary medication.
+Imagine… having that peaceful, loving child back!

 Just think for a minute… how awesome would that be??